kudobuilder/kudo/keps/0028-transient-parameters.md

 - Should transient parameters marked in the parameter definition?
   - If not, they could be set permanently with `kudo update`, which would reverse most of the ideas of transient parameters
   - If yes, it may allow setting permanent parameters with `kudo plan trigger`.
 The question would be if the definition would be more like Proposal 1 or 3

+Pros:
+- Potentially no change to operator definition

 ### User Stories